benlenau/hermes/README.md

 This is my own intepretation.
 And no, I haven't implemented docker-compose + .yml yet, but some day i might try.

 Hermes (excerpt from https://en.wikipedia.org/wiki/Hermes):
-In myth, Hermes functioned as the emissary and messenger of the gods,[6] and was often presented as the son of Zeus and Maia, the Pleiad.
-He is regarded as "the divine trickster,"[7] for which Homer offers the most popular account in his Hymn to Hermes.[8]
+In myth, Hermes functioned as the emissary and messenger of the gods, and was often presented as the son of Zeus and Maia, the Pleiad.
+He is regarded as "the divine trickster," for which Homer offers the most popular account in his Hymn to Hermes.